(82075) 2000 YW134

-' (provisional designation ') is a resonant trans-Neptunian object and binary system, located in the outermost region of the Solar System.
+' is a resonant trans-Neptunian object and binary system, located in the outermost region of the Solar System.
 It was discovered on 26 December 2000, by astronomers with the Spacewatch survey at Kitt Peak Observatory near Tucson, Arizona.
 The reddish object stays in a rare 3:8 resonance with Neptune.
 A smaller companion was discovered by the Hubble Space Telescope in October 2002.

 Orbit and classification

 orbits the Sun at a distance of 41.0–73.8 AU once every 434 years and 9 months (158,805 days; semi-major axis of 57.39 AU).
 Its orbit has an eccentricity of 0.29 and an inclination of 20° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation by Spacewatch on 26 December 2000.
 It last came to perihelion in 1979, and is currently at about 46.5 AU from the Sun, with an apparent magnitude of 21.54.
 It will reach aphelion in December 2197.